OUR APPROACH

 Cybersecurity Team

-Led by the CISO of Cyber and Physical Security, this team is responsible for managing and implementing the cybersecurity strategy, as well as training and education for all employees and contractors.
+Led by the Vice President, Cyber Security and CISO, this team is responsible for managing and implementing the cybersecurity strategy, as well as training and education for all employees and contractors.

-The team is tasked with incident response and root cause analysis; vulnerability and risk assessments; regulatory compliance and patch management oversight; security application support; and support and configuration of cybersecurity hardware and software.
+The team is tasked with incident response and root cause analysis; vulnerability mangement; risk assessments; regulatory compliance; security application support; monitoring and alerting; and support and configuration of cybersecurity hardware and software.

 CYBERSECURITY STRATEGY AND PROCESS